Change Healthcare cyberattack was due to a lack of multifactor authentication, UnitedHealth CEO says

 Multifactor authentication adds a second layer of security to password-protected accounts by having users enter an auto-generated code.
 It’s common on apps protecting sensitive data like bank accounts and meant to guard against hackers guessing passwords.

-“We’ve literally built this platform back from scratch so that we can reassure people that there are not elements of the old attacked environment within the new technology," Witty said.
+“We’ve literally built this platform back from scratch so that we can reassure people that there are not elements of the old attacked environment within the new technology," Witty said, also noting that he was “deeply, deeply sorry” for the attack.

+The CEO also told senators that all of the company's core systems were now fully functional.
+That included claims payment and pharmacy processing.

-Witty told senators that the company was in the process of upgrading Change’s technology, and he was “incredibly frustrated” to learn about the lack of multifactor authentication, which is a standard across UnitedHealth.
+Witty said his company had been in the process of upgrading technology for Change, which it acquired in 2022, and he was “incredibly frustrated” to learn about the lack of multifactor authentication, which is a standard across UnitedHealth.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.